 The mission of iMater Elementary is to develop the intellectual and social skills of its students by facilitating a rigorous curriculum, which integrates technology and a wide range of educational resources within a safe learning environment.
-Students are expected to perform at or above grade level availing success in elementary in order to produce lifelong learning.
+Students are expected to perform at or above grade level, availing success and lifelong learning.

-iMater Academy aims to ensure that all students receive an equitable and high quality education and strives to provide the students with the knowledge and skills to become life-long learners.
 The school's vision is to provide a structured, creative environment that enables students to ask questions, solve problems, and take risks as they gain the knowledge and skills necessary to achieve meaningful and productive lives as members of the global society. iMater is a collaborative teaching and learning environment that encourages students to develop meaningful interactions using technology integrated throughout the curriculum.

-As a member of the Mater Academy network of high quality charter schools, iMater Academy is fully accredited by AdvancED under the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS-CASI) division.
+As a member of the Mater Academy network of high performing charter schools, iMater Academy is fully accredited by AdvancED under the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS-CASI) division.